vinayakankugoyal/sshresume/README.md

 ## Deployment

-1. Build the binary for your target platform
+1. Build the binary for your target platform.
-2. Copy the binary and content files to your server
+2. Copy the binary, your config file, and your content folder to your server.
-3. Run the binary with appropriate host and port settings
+3. Run the binary with appropriate host and port settings.
-4. Configure your firewall to allow traffic on the SSH port
+4. Configure your firewall to allow traffic on the SSH port.
-5. (Optional) Set up a systemd service for automatic startup

 ### Example Systemd Service